 The truth is there are no guarantees about your contracted rates and this article certainly is not one.
 Instead, we hope to help illustrate, on a relative basis, the differences between payments based on license, CPT code, insurance company, and location, so you can make the best decision about which insurance companies to work with.

-Want to skip all this wall of text nonsense about the intricacies of mental health reimbursement rates?
-We offer an extremely competitive mental health credentialing service as well, so let us know, happy to help you get in-network with the right plan for you.
+Want to skip all this wall of text nonsense about the intricacies of mental health reimbursement rates and just focus on doing therapy?
+We offer an mental health billing service to end all your insurance and claims nightmares!

 Why Mental Health Insurance Companies Don’t Release Reimbursement Rate Information